Truth is not only stranger than fiction. It can be more compelling, macabre, and infuriating, as well.

 Once, he says, he received documents from a reporter after authorities told him those same documents had been destroyed.
 Another time he was denied information the prosecutor said would compromise the case if made public.
 About a year later, King received that same information when the prosecutor’s office hosted a press conference to reveal it.

 Now, after six years of legal wrangling — FOIA fees, legal fees, appeals, and dismissals — King is changing his focus from the past to the present.

 He is using “A Father’s Story — OCCK” to report his frustration with modern-day law enforcement and the judicial system.

 “If I were not a lawyer, I would not have gotten as involved as I did,” King says.
 “I believe the Oakland County Prosecutor has violated four or five basic theories of law and has not been required to explain that to the court or to me.
 So I decided to take what I’ve discovered to social media so the public can be advised of what I think.
 Somebody, I believe, owes my family and the other families an explanation of my concerns.”

 Cooper, who was elected in 2008, says members of her staff have responded to all of King’s queries over the years.
 Her chief assistant, Paul Walton, spoke at length with King in 2012.
-King also met with Gary Miller, then-Oakland County deputy sheriff.
+King also met with Gary Miller, then-Oakland County deputy sheriff, she says.

 “I know about the craziness that went on 40 years ago, and whether we’re ever going to piece that together – I don’t know,” Cooper says.
 “We have answered the same questions over and over again.
 We’ve gone into all sorts of FOIA requests.”

-As for Busch, specifically, evidence cited by King that would point to his possible involvement in Tim King’s murder is either “too general” or excludes him altogether, she says.
+As for Busch, specifically, evidence cited by King that would point to his possible involvement in Tim King’s murder is either “too general” or excludes Busch altogether, she says.